 Thanks for your interest in the position of chaperone for the Longmont Sister Cities Association student exchange program.
 This position is vitally important to the success of the student exchange.
 Chaperones have the opportunity to work with a small group of the finest youth in the St. Vrain Valley School area.

-Two delegations of no more than eight students and two chaperones are selected each year.
-One group will travel to our sister city in Chino, Japan, and the other group will travel to our sister city in Ciudad Guzmán, México.
+Three delegations of no more than eight students and two chaperones are selected each year.
+One group will travel to our sister city in Chino, Japan, another group will travel to our sister city in Ciudad Guzmán, México, and a third will travel to the Wind River Reservation in Wyoming.

 CHAPERONES CAN EXPECT REIMBURSEMENT FOR TRAVEL EXPENSES